Fort Dearborn

-Fort Dearborn was a United States fort built in 1803 beside the Chicago River, in what is now Chicago, Illinois.
-It was constructed by troops under Captain John Whistler and named in honor of Henry Dearborn, then United States Secretary of War.
-The original fort was destroyed following the Battle of Fort Dearborn during the War of 1812, and a second fort was constructed on the same site in 1816.
-By 1837, the fort had been de-commissioned.
+Fort Dearborn was a United States fort, first built in 1803 beside the Chicago River, in what is now Chicago, Illinois.
+It was constructed by U.S. troops under Captain John Whistler and named in honor of Henry Dearborn, then United States Secretary of War.
+The original fort was destroyed following the Battle of Fort Dearborn during the War of 1812, and a replacement Fort Dearborn was constructed on the same site in 1816 and decommissioned by 1837.

 Parts of the fort were lost to the widening of the Chicago River in 1855, and a fire in 1857.
 The last vestiges of Fort Dearborn were destroyed in the Great Chicago Fire of 1871.
-The site of the fort is now a Chicago Landmark, located in the Michigan–Wacker Historic District.
+The site of the fort is now a Chicago Landmark, located in the Michigan–Wacker Historic District, at the southern end of the DuSable Michigan Avenue Bridge.

 Background

 Historic events

-The history of human activity in the Chicago area prior to the arrival of European explorers is mostly unknown.
+Human activity in the Chicago area prior to the arrival of European explorers is mostly unknown, although it evidently served as a crossing point among many different peoples.
 In 1673, an expedition headed by Louis Jolliet and Jacques Marquette was the first recorded to have crossed the Chicago Portage and traveled along the Chicago River.
 Marquette returned in 1674, and camped for a few days near the mouth of the river.
 He moved to the portage, where he camped through the winter of 1674–75.
 Joliet and Marquette did not report any Native Americans living near the Chicago River area at that time.
 Archaeologists, however, have discovered numerous historic Indian village sites dating to that time elsewhere in the Chicago region.

+In 1682, René Robert Cavelier, Sieur de La Salle had claimed a large territory (including the Chicago area), for France.
 Two of de La Salle's men built a stockade at the portage in the winter of 1682/1683.

-In 1682, René Robert Cavelier, Sieur de La Salle had claimed a large territory (including the Chicago area), for France.

 In 1763, following defeat in the French and Indian War, the French ceded this area to Great Britain.
 It became a region within their Province of Quebec.
 Great Britain later ceded the area to the United States (at the end of the American Revolutionary War), although the Northwest Territory remained under de facto British control until about 1796.

-Following defeat of several Native American tribes in the Northwest Indian War of 1785–1795, the Treaty of Greenville was signed between the US and several chiefs at Fort Greenville (now Greenville, Ohio), on August 3, 1795.
+Following defeat of several Native American tribes in the Northwest Indian War of 1785–1795, the Treaty of Greenville was signed between the United States and several chiefs at Fort Greenville (now Greenville, Ohio), on August 3, 1795.
 As part of the terms of this treaty, a coalition of Native Americans and Frontiers men, known as the Western Confederacy, ceded to the United States large parts of modern-day Ohio, Michigan, Indiana, Wisconsin, and Illinois.
-This included "six square miles" centered from the mouth of the Chicago River.
+This included "six miles square" centered from the mouth of the Chicago River for the establishment of a U.S. military base.